mixmaxhq/promise-pool/README.md

 ### `cannot queue function in pool`

-If you're getting this error, then one of two things is happening:
+If you're getting this error, then you're calling `start` too many times concurrently without waiting for the previous `start` call to resolve.
+Please read on - one of two things is happening:

 - you're using promise-pool in a way that will defeat its purpose
 - you're using promise-pool in an uncommon manner that works with its purpose (but might benefit from being refactored)